Ficool

 "What have you noticed?"

 "Small things.
-The way he watches our family.
+How he watches our family.
 Too many questions about your progress over the years, your cultivation, your training.
 He's always nearby when he shouldn't be.
 Always listening."
 Wang Tian's jaw tightened.
 "And his eyes.
-When he thinks no one is looking, there's something cold in them.
+When he thinks no one is looking, they go cold.
 Calculating."

 Wang Ben thought of the elder meeting.
 The System's alert about concealed hostility.
 The microexpressions that indicated negative emotion.